A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 It simplifies your business deals.

-With a COI in hand, you limit the back and forth with clients and customers, making it easier to finalize a business agreement.
+With a COI in hand, you limit the back and forth communication with clients and customers, making it easier to finalize a business agreement.
 And it could save you hours of time each month.

 It builds trust.